 - Camera paraphernalia- Unless you are a huge photography buff, you should be able to take awesome photos on your camera phone or the standard lens that comes with your DSLR.
 Apps such as Snapseed can make those camera photos look professional.
 Don’t bother lugging all your extra lenses.

 Are you traveling to England?
-What else do you need to know?
+In addition to these 21 Things to Know Before You Go, what else do you need to know?
+Leave your questions and comments below. ♥